prajeeshag/flexpart/documentation/running.md

 These files define the simulation settings.
 At the start of a simulation, a copy of each file will be written to the output directory defined in the **pathnames file**.
 All option files should be presented as namelists (i.e. &OPTIONFILE).
 ### COMMAND
 Sets the behaviour of the run (time range, backward or forward, output frequency, etc.).
-A table of all options is listed below
+A table of all options is listed below.
+- Time variables: Flexpart can be run in forward or backward mode.
+In forward mode, particles are being traced forward in time, while in backward more, the origin of particles are being traced, going backward in time.
+This can be set by the LDIRECT variable.
+The start and end of the simulation are set by IBDATE:IBTIME and IEDATE:IETIME.
+IEDATE:IETIME is always at a later time than IBDATE:IBTIME, also for backwards simulations.
+Output variables can be written at specified times: LOUTSTEP, and restart files will be written at every LOUTRESTART interval.
+- Numerical variables: LSYNCTIME and LOUTSAMPLE set the integration interval, smaller generally giving better results, although below a certain number, not much will be gained.
+With the CTL and IFINE setting, you can make integration steps even smaller for the turbulence computations.

 | Variable name | Description | Value **default** |
 | ----------- | ----------- | ----------- |
 | LDIRECT | Simulation direction in time | **1 (forward)** or -1 (backward) |